‘Teen Mom OG’ Star Ryan Edwards’ Wife Mackenzie Will Not Be Having More Kids After Welcoming Baby Girl

 “I mean I was trying to get it done that day..
 [I don’t know] what the time line is though!”
 Mackenzie replied.
 “I’m sure each [doctor] has their own protocol.”

-Because Ryan and Mackenzie share three children together and each have one older child, they are responsible for four kids already.
-So, when it comes to considering expanding their family, it’s clear why Mackenzie wouldn’t want to.
+Because Ryan and Mackenzie share three children together and each have one older child, they are responsible for five kids in total already; which makes it clear why Mackenzie wouldn’t want to consider expanding their family any further.

-As The Inquisitr previously reported, Mackenzie recently opened up about the way in which she’s been sucking up all of the amazing moments she experiences with her kids in the comments section of a post on Instagram.
+As The Inquisitr previously reported, Mackenzie recently opened up to fans about the many ways in which she’s been sucking up all of the amazing moments she experiences with her kids.
+She shared the details in the comments section of a post on Instagram.

 After telling her fans and followers that she was grateful for the little things in life, Mackenzie said she was letting her kids be kids because one day, they won’t be so small.